hackclub/hackclub/workshops/rock_paper_scissors/README.md

   print (message)
   print('Computer =', PC, '\n', name, '=', You)
 ```
-Now we will make a function that will be called only when the player will lose.
+Now we will make a function that will be called only when the player losses.
 ```py
 def lose():
   global PC